hisck/FlaskApp/README.md

+# FlaskAPP with Docker Container + CI/CD with git workflow

 This repository builds a container and pushes it to Docker hub.
 It contains a simple hello world application created with Python Flask.